AdobeDocs/analytics-platform.en/help/analysis-workspace/templates/use-templates.md

 >[!CONTEXTUALHELP]
 >id="cja_template_desc_campaigns"
->title="Campaigns (Tracking Code) template"
+>title="View the links that were most successful in driving traffic to your site."
->abstract="View the links that were most successful in driving traffic to your site. <br/>**This can help you** better understand which tracking codes (and the links they are associated with) were the most used in accessing your site.<br/>**Based on what you learn, you might** do any number of things, like adjust your strategy for where you add links to your site.<br/>This template uses the Tracking Code dimension and the Visits metric."
+>abstract="**This can help you** better understand which tracking codes (and the links they are associated with) were the most used in accessing your site.<br/>**Based on what you learn, you might** do any number of things, like adjust your strategy for where you add links to your site.<br/>This template uses the Tracking Code dimension and the Visits metric."

 <!-- markdownlint-enable MD034 -->